touero/carp/README.md

 > Now, it has some functions:
 >> 1. log
 >> 2. debug
+>> 3. not need download webdriver
->> 3. just need to implement 2 functions
+>> 4. just need to implement 2 functions
->> 4. exception screenshot
+>> 5. exception screenshot
->> 5. email api send to yourself
+>> 6. email api send to yourself

 > Currently, this repository contains：
 >> 1. [下厨房](https://www.xiachufang.com/)